Dynasty-Li/Dynasty-Li.github.io/index.md

 My research interests include Human-Computer Interaction (HCI) with subfields in Extended Reality, Game Experience, and Novel Interaction Techniques.
 Meanwhile, I am also interested in the Sociological Application of Artificial Intelligence (i.e., Computer Vision and Natural Language Processing).

+[^xx]: My first research paper is finally accepted by the **IEEE VR Conference 2020.
+Good Job!**

 ## Academic Experience

-I am now working in the [X-CHI Lab] of our university under the supervision of the Dean of our department [Prof. Hai-Ning Liang](https://www.xjtlu.edu.cn/en/departments/academic-departments/computer-science-and-software-engineering/staff/hai-liang/) and [Dr. Wenge Xu](https://www.researchgate.net/profile/Wenge_Xu/), with a focus on Virtual and Augmented Reality, Game Tech and Exergames.
-Honest thanks to Wenger.
+I am now working in the [X-CHI Lab] of our university under the supervision of the Dean of our department [Prof. Hai-Ning Liang](https://www.xjtlu.edu.cn/en/departments/academic-departments/computer-science-and-software-engineering/staff/hai-liang/) and [Dr. Wenge Xu](https://www.researchgate.net/profile/Wenge_Xu/), with a focus on Virtual and Augmented Reality, Game Tech (Exergames) and Users' Interaction Experience. `Honest thanks to Wenger.`

 I closely work with my colleagues [Kangyou (Viper) Yu](https://www.researchgate.net/profile/Kangyou_Yu/), [Yuzheng Chen](https://www.researchgate.net/profile/Yuzheng_Chen7/) and [Xiaoyue (Harold) Ma](https://linkedin.com/in/xiaoyue-ma-6b268b193/).

-My first research paper is finally accepted by the **IEEE VR Conference 2020.
-Good Job!**

 I will also join the [Exertion Games Lab](https://exertiongameslab.org/) of the [University of Monash](https://www.monash.edu/) this summer as a three-month intern from the end of June to the early September, with a focus on Brain-Computer Interaction and Motor Memory.
 [Prof. Florian 'Floyd' Mueller](http://floydmueller.com/home/home.htm/) will be my 'boss' of this intern .
 He is the **General Co-Chair** of CHI 2020, which is the TOP 1 academic conference in the field of the Human-Computer Interaction. **My Pleasure!**.